Welding-underwater,

 Welding-underwater

-In the present Page we are going to deal more deeply with some subjects of
+In the present page we are going to dig more deeply to clarify certain details.

-Welding Underwater not covered sufficiently in the previous page above.
+Some subjects of Welding Underwater were not sufficiently covered in the previous page above.

-We think that anyone wishing to prepare for a Career in Welding Underwater should study very thoroughly theory and practice of this demanding job, by absorbing all available information as we are presenting in our pages.
+Anyone wishing to prepare for a Career in Welding Underwater should study very thoroughly theory and practice of this demanding job.

 An Important Book on Welding-underwater